wikimedia/design-codex/packages/codex-docs/component-demos/button/button.md

 <cdx-demo-best-practices>

 <cdx-demo-best-practice>Use disabled Buttons when they are related to a single input, therefore implying what must be completed to enable the Button.</cdx-demo-best-practice>
-<cdx-demo-best-practice type="dont">Avoid using disabled Buttons to prevent a user from attmepting to continue forward.
+<cdx-demo-best-practice type="dont">Avoid using disabled Buttons to prevent a user from attempting to continue forward.
 Instead, rely on providing validation as a response to what might be incomplete or incorrect.</cdx-demo-best-practice>

 </cdx-demo-best-practices>